Nice to meet you.

 You should feel special.
 This took me 2 hours to finish all 483 “so’s.”

-These simple letters are effective because they’re coming directly from the beneficiaries of the donations.
+These simple letters are effective because they come directly from the donations' beneficiaries.
 Plus, children automatically add an extra layer of unique ability and personalization!

 Love146